-The extensive Renaissance neighborhood of Vieux Lyon (Old Lyon) is built at a strip of flat land between the foot of the Fourvière hill and the Saone River.
+The extensive Renaissance neighborhood of Vieux Lyon (Old Lyon) is built at a strip of flat land between the Fourvière hill and the Saone River.

-Vieux Lyon can be divided into three distinct quarters: Saint Jean, Saint Paul and Saint Georges.
+Vieux Lyon is divided into three distinct quarters: Saint-Jean, Saint Paul, and Saint Georges.

-The Saint Jean quarter is the central section dominated by the gothic Cathedral of St Jean, seat of the Primate of Gaul, a title still conferred upon the archbishop of Lyon.
+The Saint-Jean quarter is the central section dominated by the gothic cathedral of Saint-Jean, the seat of the Primate of Gaul, a title still conferred upon the archbishop of Lyon.
 This area was home to the high clergy and the aristocracy and thus the focus of political and religious power in the Middle Ages.

-Saint Paul quarter was the home to the bourgeoisie, the trade and financial centre of Renaissance Lyon.
+Saint Paul quarter was the home to the bourgeoisie, the trade and financial center of Renaissance Lyon.
 In the 15th and 16th centuries, predominately Italian banker-merchants moved into sumptuous urban residences (called hôtels particuliers) of the Saint Paul quarter.
-The Saint Paul church, with its Romanesque lantern tower and its spectacular spire mark the quarter’s northern extremity.
+With its Romanesque lantern tower and its spectacular spire, the Saint Paul church marks the quarter’s northern extremity.

-The Saint Georges quarter, home to the craftsmen, is where silk weavers settled here in the 16th century, before moving to the Croix Rousse hill in the 19th century.
-The Saint George's neo-Gothic-style Church on the banks of the Saône, was rebuilt in 1844 by the architect Pierre Bossan.
+The Saint Georges's quarter, home to the craftsmen, is where silk weavers settled here in the 16th century before moving to the Croix Rousse hill in the 19th century.
+The Saint George's neo-Gothic-style Church on the banks of the Saône was rebuilt in 1844 by the architect Pierre Bossan.

 The layout of Vieux Lyon is such that there are very few connecting streets running perpendicular to the river.
-In the Middle Ages, were built corridors, passages and stairs through buildings and their courtyards to connect the very few parallel streets between the hill and the Saône.
-These corridors, called traboules (derived from the Latin trans-ambulare, meaning to pass through), allowed workmen and craftsmen to transport clothes and other textiles through the city while remaining sheltered from inclement weather.
+In the Middle Ages, were built corridors, passages, and stairs through buildings and their courtyards to connect the very few parallel streets between the hill and the Saône.
+These corridors, called traboules (derived from the Latin trans-ambulare, meaning to pass through), allowed workers and artisans to transport clothes and other textiles through the city while remaining sheltered from inclement weather.

-The first examples of traboules are thought to have been built in Lyon in the fourth century.
+It is believed that the first examples of traboules have been built in Lyon in the fourth century.

 Lacking water, the inhabitants moved to the banks of the Saône.
-The traboules thus allowed them to get from their homes to the river quickly and allowed the canuts (silk workers) on the La Croix-Rousse hill to get quickly from their workshops to the textile merchants at the foot of the hill.
+Thus, the traboules allowed them to get from their homes to the river quickly and let the canuts (silk workers) on the La Croix-Rousse hill to get rapidly from their workshops to the textile merchants at the foot of the hill.